Tech-at-DU/React-Redux-Tetris-Tutorial/P20-Game-Over-and-Restart/readme.md

 ## JS Challenges

-Looks liek the next block displays the color of the shape as color 0.
+Looks like the next block displays the color of the shape as color 0.
 It would be nice to display the shape color.
 Colors are mapped to an index and the index matches the index of the shape.

 The problem is the square value is 0 or 1.
 It's the shape index `nextShape` that should be index of the color.